Yemen: Post-independence

-Unification and civil war

-Yemen Arab Republic (in orange) and South Yemen (in blue) before 1990.
+Yemen Arab Republic (in orange) and the People's Democratic Republic of Yemen (in blue) before 1990.
 Land gained after unification is in grey.

 In 1990, the two governments reached a full agreement on the joint governing of Yemen, and the countries were merged on 22 May 1990, with Saleh as president.
-The president of South Yemen, Ali Salim al-Beidh, became vice president.
+The president of South Yemen, Ali Salem al-Beidh, became vice president.
 A unified parliament was formed and a unity constitution was agreed upon.
 In the 1993 parliamentary election, the first held after unification, the General People's Congress won 122 of 301 seats.

 After the invasion of Kuwait crisis in 1990, Yemen's president opposed military intervention from non-Arab states.
 As a member of the United Nations Security Council for 1990 and 1991, Yemen abstained on a number of UNSC resolutions concerning Iraq and Kuwait and voted against the "...use of force resolution."
 The vote outraged the U.S., and Saudi Arabia expelled 800,000 Yemenis in 1990 and 1991 to punish Yemen for its opposition to the intervention.

-North Yemeni president, Ali Abdullah Saleh, with the Secretary-General of the Yemeni Socialist Party, Ali Salem Al-Beidh, signing the unity agreement on 30 November 1989.
+North Yemeni president, Ali Abdullah Saleh, with the Secretary-General of the Yemeni Socialist Party, Ali Salem al-Beidh, signing the unity agreement on 30 November 1989.

 In the absence of strong state institutions, elite politics in Yemen constituted a de facto form of collaborative governance, where competing tribal, regional, religious, and political interests agreed to hold themselves in check through tacit acceptance of the balance it produced.
 The informal political settlement was held together by a power-sharing deal among three men: President Saleh, who controlled the state; major general Ali Mohsen al-Ahmar, who controlled the largest share of the Yemeni Armed Forces; and Abdullah ibn Husayn al-Ahmar, figurehead of the Islamist al-Islah party and Saudi Arabia's chosen broker of transnational patronage payments to various political players, including tribal sheikhs.
 The Saudi payments have been intended to facilitate the tribes' autonomy from the Yemeni government and to give the Saudi government a mechanism with which to weigh in on Yemen's political decision-making.

 Following food riots in major towns in 1992, a new coalition government made up of the ruling parties from both the former Yemeni states was formed in 1993.
 However, Vice President al-Beidh withdrew to Aden in August 1993 and said he would not return to the government until his grievances were addressed.
-These included northern violence against his Yemeni Socialist Party, as well as the economic marginalization of the south.
+These included northern violence against his Yemeni Socialist Party, as well as the economic marginalisation of the south.
 Negotiations to end the political deadlock dragged on into 1994.
 The government of Prime Minister Haydar Abu Bakr Al-Attas became ineffective due to political infighting.

 An accord between northern and southern leaders was signed in Amman, Jordan on 20 February 1994, but this could not stop the civil war.
 During these tensions, both the northern and southern armies (which had never integrated) gathered on their respective frontiers.